 The celebration of the Lord’s Day, the day of resurrection, is central to communal worship in the Old Roman Catholic church.
 The Eucharist is the central act of worship.
 Easter day is a holy day of obligation.
 It addition, there are special d set apart, holy days, commemorating the lives of Christian heroes (saints) of the past.

-Please refer to the section on scripture.
+Please refer to the section on scripture of the Holy Bible.

-A central charism of the Old Roman Catholic Church it Is to actively engage in and encourage interfaith dialogue and action through shared ministry initiatives (social
+A central charism of the Old Roman Catholic Church it Is to actively engage in and encourage interfaith dialogue and action through shared ministry

-justice and peace), joint worship experiences and chaplaincy.
+initiatives (social justice and peace), joint worship experiences and chaplaincy.

 Dearmer, Percy, The Parson’s Handbook, Oxford University Press 1953.

 Fortescue, Adrian and O’Connell, Editors, The Ceremonies of the Roman Rite Described, (First Edition 1917), The Saint Austin Press 1996

 Lamburn, E.C.R., Editor, Ritual Notes: A Comprehensive Guide to Rituals and Ceremonies Eleventh Edition, W. Knott and Son Ltd. 1964